aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/trying-forgotten-password/_index.md

 ### **Forgotten password**

-It is common to forget password "partly", i. e. remember some characters of it while forget others.
+It is common to forget password "partly", i. e. remember some characters of it while forgetting others.
 Aspose.ZIP API lets you play with such half-forgotten passwords to unlock the archive.
-This article shows guessing the decryption password of AES-encrypted zip archive.
+This article shows guessing the decryption password of the AES-encrypted zip archive.

 ### **Identifying password template**

-Lets say your password starts with "T0p$ecret" symbols followed by capital english letter and two digits.
-So, we can describe template like this:
+Let's say your password starts with "T0p$ecret" symbols followed by capital English letter and two digits.
+So, we can describe a template like this:
 ```c#
 string template = "T0p$ecret{0}{1}";
 ```